Wayneotc/Obesity-Levels/README.md

 ### Obesity Level Prediction Project
-Overview
+- Overview
 This project aims to predict obesity levels based on various features such as gender, age, height, weight, and lifestyle factors.

 Several machine learning models were trained and evaluated to achieve accurate predictions.
-The workflow includes loading the data, performing feature engineering, training various machine learning and deep learning algorithms, evaluating model performance, saving the best models, and deploying the best-performing model.

 ### Table of Contents
 Project Description